-A comparison between the December 2022 and December 2023 Mineral Reserves inventory was performed, and the results are presented in Figure 12-4 and Figure 12-5.
-The previous year Mineral Reserves are presented in Table 12-7 and the current Mineral Reserve is presented in Table 12-6.
-For Arista Mine, at 12/31/2022, the total reserves amounted to 1.35 million tonnes, during 2023 458 thousand tonnes were depleted due to production, approximate 726,000 tonnes were added from the conversion of resources to reserves and approximate 561,000 tonnes were removed from the change of cutoff value.
-The final comparison shows that 2023 total reserves is approximate 294,000 tonnes lower than the 2022 total reserves.
-Alta Gracia Mineral Reserves were moved back to the resource category.
+A comparison between the December 2023 and December 2024 Mineral Reserves inventory was performed, and the results are presented in Figure 124.
+The previous year Mineral Reserves are presented in Table 127 and the current Mineral Reserve is presented in Table 126.
+For the Arista mine, at 12/31/2023, the total reserves amounted to 1.06 million tonnes.
+During 2024, 350,000 tonnes were depleted due to production, approximately 432,000 tonnes were added from the conversion of Resources to Reserves, and approximate 29,000 tonnes were removed due to the change (increased) of cutoff value calculations.
+The final comparison shows that 2024 total reserves is approximate 54,000 tonnes higher than the 2023 total reserves.